 Priority Protection Habitat Areas

 Priority coastal habitat areas to be protected during oil or hazardous material spills on the Texas coast.
-Areas were identified and prioritized by TPWD and GLO personnel in cooperation with other entities.
+Areas were identified and prioritized by Texas Parks & Wildlife (TPWD) and GLO personnel, in cooperation with other entities.

 Three Marine League Line

-The boundary between state and federal jurisdiction located three marine leagues (approx. 10 miles) offshore in the Gulf of Mexico.
+Boundary between state and federal jurisdiction, located three marine leagues (approximately 10 miles) offshore in the Gulf of Mexico.

 Three Nautical Mile Line

-Line of demarcation three nautical miles offshore of the Texas coast in the Gulf of Mexico.
+Line of demarcation three nautical miles offshore in the Gulf of Mexico.